caarlos0-graveyard/casa-robot/README.md

 Contains the Robot API (rotation, movimentation, position validation, et al)

+To get test coverage run `mvn cobertura:cobertura` then check the results in `api/target/site/cobertura/index.html`.

 ## rest

 Contains the REST interface for the given `api`.
 It will respond to the